Icon with an “X”.

 7. Inconvenient event date or location

 Choosing the right event date and location is another critical factor.
 An inconvenient date that conflicts with other important events or holidays can significantly reduce attendance.
 Likewise, a hard-to-reach or unattractive location can deter potential participants.
-Organizers should carefully research and select a date and venue that are ideal for their target audience.
+Organisers should carefully research and select a date and venue that are ideal for their target audience.

 8. Insufficient event promotion

 Even the best event can fail if it is not adequately promoted.
 A common mistake is neglecting a comprehensive marketing strategy.
-Effective event promotion should utilize various channels, including social media, email marketing, PR, and partnerships, to achieve broad reach and generate interest.
+Effective event promotion should utilise various channels, including social media, email marketing, PR, and partnerships, to achieve broad reach and generate interest.

 9. Lack of or inadequate event follow-up